Zoniik/Super-Image-Tool/README.md

 🔰Installation & Requirements
 ━━━━━━━━━━━
-- Magisk or Ksu
+>- Magisk or Ksu
-- Termux
+>- Termux
-• Flash the zip and reboot you device.
+>- Flash the zip and reboot you device.

 🔰 Info and use of the Tool:
 ━━━━━━━━━━━
-> Start the Tool

-• Open Termux App and type: su -c super (then press enter)
+>- Open Termux App and type: su -c super (then press enter)